안녕하세요! 토미입니다.

 In addition, you might find this expression in idioms often.
 For instance, 불 보듯이 뻔하다 means “to be as obvious as seeing a fire.”
 By using this idiom, you can specify how obvious it is.

 There are two ways to use this grammar.
-The first usage is as simple as pouring hot water in cup noodles.
+The first usage is as simple as pouring hot water into a cup of noodles.

 Listen carefully.
 Come here.
 (Quietly) You add 듯이 to the stem.
 Tada~!